robogeek42/agon_basic_mycode/rtdemo/HowDoesItWork.md

 Remember, we are firing a Ray from the camera (situated more or less in the middle of the scene set 3 units back) towards each and every pixel in the scene we are about to render.

 So lines 80 and 90 calculate the position of the pixel relative to the centre of the screen, and then turn that into a vector by dividing by the maximum distance to give a value from 0-1.

 Note here that both X and Y are divided by the same 160, even though the screen is only 240 pixels high - shouldn't that be 120 for Y?
-No, if we did that we would add a distortion, so choose 160 to keep everything "square".
+Well, no, if we did that we would add a distortion, so choose 160 to keep everything "square".

-Try it, change line 90 to "V=(N-127.5)/120".
+Try it, change line 90 to `"V=(N-127.5)/120"`.
 You get squashed balls ...

 ![RTDemo screenshot Squashed](AgonRTDemoSquashed.png "RTDemo screenshot Squashed")

 So that gives us the X and Y directions to fire the ray (stated as U and V), but we are in 3D so we also need the Z direction or depth - W.  The next line 100 calculates that using pythagoras.
 It is inverted though as we will always be using this number in a division.

-But note the stray 1?
+But note the stray `1`?
 If that wasn't there you'd get division by zero and things would likely catch fire.

 But the programmer isn't finished.
 He knows that things are a little off, because we used a shortcut to working out the vector direction of the ray, it is currently still the distance from the centre of the screen in 2D.
 To correct this, all you need to do is divide by the calculated Z direction of the ray - i.e. W.  Luckily, it is already a reciprocal so we can simply multiply.
 Nice.

-*Diagram needed here *
+---
 Next, we have this wonderful little line:
 ```BASIC
   120     I=SGNU:REM is ray facing left or right?
 I becomes x and y coordinates for sphere